moonwell-fi/moonwell-contracts-v2/docs/governance/contracts/MULTICHAINGOVERNOR.md

 - `state`: Returns the status of a proposal.
 The status can be one of the
   following:
   1. Active: This means that the proposal is currently in the voting period.
-  2. CrossChainVoteCollection: THe voting period has ended, and the proposal is now waiting for cross-chain votes.
+  2. CrossChainVoteCollection: The voting period has ended, and the proposal is now waiting for cross-chain votes.
   3. Cancelled: The proposer has canceled or anyone can cancel if the proposer voting power has become lower than the minimum proposal threshold.